 The biggest sore points of users remain slow or lagging speeds, but despite that, many users are of the opinion that despite being a bit hard on the wallet, renowned VPN providers like Nord and Express VPN provide the best speeds out there, barring a few episodes of downtime or two.

-Best free VPN for Torrenting Reddit
+Best free Torrenting VPN Reddit

 Users on Reddit don’t have very good things to share on free VPNs, let along commenting on how they work for Torrenting.
 Many users who seem to have a good knowledge on how copyright trolls and data retention laws have made it impossible to Torrent without a VPN, or you’ll definitely end up getting caught along with being liable for some hefty fines.